 Enter voice commands that the user will give while following the dialog branch.

 To validate Alan’s responses, in the left pane of the code editor, set the Show Expected Responses toggle to the On position.
 Then hover over a voice command in the branch and click the Add expected response icon.
-In the box below, enter one or more phrases with which the voice assistant must reply.
+In the box below, enter one or more phrases with which the assistant must reply.

 To specify compound responses, use

 OR.
 If a phrase contains an apostrophe, enclose it in double quotes, for example: